 Just think what a great benefit that is over building with logs that are milled while still green, possibly changing size and shape and developing cracks after walls have been built!

-In brief, our D log system offers you one of the best options available in a strong, secure, long-lasting, and attractive log home.
+In brief, a good D log system offers you one of the best options available in a strong, secure, long-lasting, and attractive log home.